Picture Books that Teach Grammar

 PUNCTUATION, CAPITAL LETTERS

-Teachers, this will make a fun read-aloud and mentor text book!
+Teachers, this will make a fun read-aloud and mentor text!
 Little i travels to find his missing dot and discovers punctuation: commas and a period as well as a delightful surprise at the end.
 He’s grown into a word: I.